elixir-lang/elixir-lang.github.com/getting-started/recursion.markdown

 }
 ```

 In the example above, we are mutating both the array and the variable `i`.
-Mutating is not possible in Elixir.
+Mutation is not possible in Elixir.
 Instead, functional languages rely on recursion: a function is called recursively until a condition is reached that stops the recursive action from continuing.
 No data is mutated in this process.
 Consider the example below that prints a string an arbitrary number of times:

 ```elixir
 defmodule Recursion do